 Falling out of touch with yourself happens when you buy into other ideas of what you are supposed to be or should be doing.
 This can happen whether those ideas come from friends, family, society, or even yourself.
 When you follow what you think you are supposed to be doing rather than what you want to be doing, it’s a path that leads to losing yourself.
 If you want to do something, but don’t because of someone else’s expectations, you are not living your own life.
 You lost yourself, and only your true self can lead you to a path of happiness, passion, validation, and independence.

 Picture walking aimlessly into unfamiliar woods.
 The longer you continue walking in that direction, the more lost you become.
 That is what the path of not being your truest, happiest, and most authentic self is like.
-Simply recognizing and admitting that you are lost is extremely difficult.
+Simply recognizing and admitting to yourself that “I am so lost in my life” is extremely difficult.
 You overcame that.
 You did, not us.
-We’re here to help you with the next step: finding yourself so you can get out of those woods.
+How do you move forward from this realization?
+We’re here to help you with the next step: finding yourself so you know how to get out of those woods.

 The idea of finding yourself simply means accessing your confidence, natural and potential abilities, sense of self-worth, self-reliance, and independence.
 I’m sure you’re thinking, “Easier said than done.”
 But that’s true for anything (except for maybe onomatopoeia).